joelfad/python-sfml/doc/sphinx/source/documentation/graphics.rst

       Set/get the orientation of the object

-      This attribute completely overwrites the previous rotation.
-See :func:`rotate` to add an angle based on the previous rotation instead.
       The default rotation of a transformable object is 0.

       :rtype: float

-   .. py:attribute:: ratio
+   .. py:attribute::scale

       Set/get the scale factors of the object

-      This function completely overwrites the previous ratio.
-See :func:`scale` to add a factor based on the previous scale instead.
       The default scale of a transformable object is (1, 1).

       :rtype: :class:`sfml.system.Vector2`